Worship in time of Covid Restrictions

-The Sunday service will follow all the protocols set by the national church and Scottish government re use of facemasks, sanitizer and contact tracing.
-We have not reached the 50 limit on any service so far but if we do a system of booking will be introduced as necessary.
+The Sunday service is limited to a maximum of 50 at 11am and follows all the protocols set by the national church and Scottish government re use of facemasks, sanitizer and contact tracing.
+We average 25 worshippers so have not reached the limit at any service so far so please feel free to join us – contact the minister or Session Clerk if you want clarity about the guidelines we follow ( which are in detail at end of this article)

-We will not be uploading via Youtube channel at present as our technology does not provide a good enough signal.
 Those who wish to watch worship on a digital platform on a Sunday morning should visit the Church of Scotland website where you will find a selection of live streamed services to cater for a variety of worship styles.
+To access these - please follow the link: https://churchofscotland.org.uk/worship...

 Hopefully government restrictions will soon be lifted so that we can return to our regular full set of gatherings for worship, prayer and study but meantime the more we adhere to, and work within, the guidelines offered the sooner this will happen.

-- Pursuant to government guidance, the wearing of masks will be required (except where other health conditions prevent a person from doing so)
+- Wear a face mask (except where other health conditions prevent you from doing so)

-- For the purpose of contact tracing (as implemented and required by government), you will be required to provide correct and current contact details before being allowed entry to the building
+- For the purpose of contact tracing you need to provide correct and current contact details before being allowed entry to the building

-- No singing or physical contact between people from different households will be allowed during the service
+- No physical contact between people from different households will be allowed during the service

 - There will be no social gathering or tea and coffee after the service